Cryosurgery Procedure in Melbourne

 Before the Procedure:

-The doctor will instruct you on the preparation for the day.
+The consulting doctor will instruct you on the preparation for the day.
 The patient may need to fast for 12 hours before the treatment, and certain medications may need to be stopped.

 The Day of the Treatment: